Display¶

 }

-// end of copy, unlock the Graphics Engine
+// end of copy, unlock the Graphics Engine without changing the back buffer address

-LLUI_DISPLAY_flushDone(false); // true: called outside interrupt
+LLUI_DISPLAY_setBackBuffer(_flush_identifier, back_buffer, false); // false: called outside interrupt

 }